CH6832/theoretical-foundations/software-engineering-masters-training-materials/2nd-semester/software-testing-and-quality-assurance/summaries/README-summary.md

 ```

 #### **Bug Tracking and Management**
-- **Bug Tracking Systems**: Use tools like Jira or Bugzilla to manage and prioritize bugs.
+- **Bug Tracking Systems**: Utilizing tools like Jira or Bugzilla enables teams to effectively manage and prioritize bugs throughout the software development lifecycle.
+Proper bug tracking helps in maintaining clarity and accountability, ensuring that all issues are addressed in a timely manner.

 **Practical Exercise:**
-- **Setup a Bug Tracking System**: Create and manage bugs in a project using a bug tracking system.
+- **Setup a Bug Tracking System**: Create and manage bugs in a project using a bug tracking system, fostering skills in tracking and reporting software defects.

 ### **5. Advanced Topics in Testing**

 #### **Security Testing**
-- **Vulnerability Scanning**: Automate security vulnerability assessments in applications.
+- **Vulnerability Scanning**: Automated security assessments help identify potential vulnerabilities in applications.
+Regular security testing is essential for safeguarding sensitive user data and maintaining compliance with industry regulations.

 **Python Example (Security Testing with `bandit`):**
 ```bash